aredridel/bosh/README.md

 It implements just enough of the connection manager protocol at this point to pass through an XMPP session.
 Correctness is left for a later pass through the code.
 There is little to no error handling.

+There's still a glitch with libpurple clients dropping connections and replacing them.

+No multiple stream support yet.

+No repeatable reads yet.